Sharing is caring!

 • Rubbing alcohol is not meant to be consumed.
 In fact, if you drink rubbing alcohol, it can be extremely poisonous.

 • This kind of alcohol is made from isopropyl, which is different than what you find in alcoholic beverages.
-Not only is isopropyl toxic to consume, but it also has toxic vapors.
+Not only is isopropyl toxic to consume, it also has toxic vapors.

 • When using rubbing alcohol with children, you should be extremely cautious.
 This is not a tool for them to use without supervision!

-1. Make Tie-Dye Art with Rubbing Alcohol to Make the Dye
+1. Make Tie-Dye Art with Rubbing Alcohol (to Make the Dye)

 Make tie dye art - process for book marks using rubbing alchohol